vizv/scripts/docs/embark-anyone.rst

 Note
 -----
 Non-dwarven civs have their own mechanics which can render fortress mode difficult to unplayable.
-Preparing carefully is advised, and cheating in some items may be required.
+Preparing carefully is advised, and some crucial items may need to be spawned in.